conorsheppard/git-branches-script/README.md

 ### Overview

-Convenience script that prints a menu of recent git branches and allows you to switch branches by selecting its corresponding number
+Convenience script that prints a menu of recent git branches and allows you to switch branches by selecting their corresponding number

 ### Setup